Simulating Secondary Organic Aerosol Activation by Condensation of Multiple Organics on Seed Particles

 Digital USD Citation

 Fillo, Jeremiah D.; Koheler, Charles A.; Nguyen, Thao P.; De Haan, David O.; Gilbert, Benjamin A.; and Flinn, Kevin P., "Simulating Secondary Organic Aerosol Activation by Condensation of Multiple Organics on Seed Particles" (2003).
-Chemistry and Biochemistry Faculty Publications.
+Chemistry and Biochemistry: Faculty Scholarship.
 9.